General form of the tunnelling barrier for nanometrically sharp electron emitters: Introduction

-Biswas et. al. \cite{biswas_tunneling_2018} calculated the quadratic term for a few specific geometries that have known analytical solutions.
-They found that the quadratic parameter $R$ is equal to the second (smaller) principal radius of curvature $R_2$, i.e. $R=R_2$.
-This paper gives a general and rigorous derivation of the electrostatic electrical expansion for any point at any continuous emitter surface, showing that the correct expansion term involves the radius of mean curvature \cite{Curvature}, i.e. $R=R_m$.
-This result necessarily renders the results by Biswas et. al. \cite{biswas_tunneling_2018} erroneous.
-A brief revision of their derivation pinpoints a subtle mathematical error that yielded the result $R=R_2$.
+In this paper, I derive a general asymptotic expansion for both the electrostatic potential and the image interaction, which are valid at any point of any continuous emitter surface.
+These results render eq. \eqref{current} valid for any emitter shape and show that the appropriate value for the quadratic parameter $R$ is the radius of mean curvature \cite{Curvature}, i.e. $R=R_m$.
+This result contradicts the previous findings of Biswas et. al. \cite{biswas_tunneling_2018}, who found that the appropriate value of the $R$-parameter for the ellipsoid and hyperboloid shapes is the second (smaller) principal radius of curvature.
+A brief revision of their derivation pinpoints a subtle mathematical error that yielded this mistake.